CoreGuard: Safeguarding Foundational Capabilities of LLMs Against Model Stealing in Edge Deployment: Design of CoreGuard

 where $p$ is the pad, a noise matrix of the same shape as $m$, and $m'$ is the encrypted permuted feature.
 The principle of the one-time pad (OTP)~\cite{mm2.10} ensures that $p$ is different each time, thus even for the same $m$, $m'$ produced will differ.
 In this way, the OTP encryption (i.e., $p$) and the permutation (i.e., $\pi$) can conceal each other.

-\highlight{Output Linear Layer.} The encrypted feature is going to be processed by the output linear layer of the FFN block.
-However, since $m'$ is permuted, to ensure the correctness of computations, the parameters of the linear layer must be aligned in advance.
-Specifically, we apply a corresponding permutation to the output linear layer ($W_n$) before deployment.
-This preprocessing process is as follows:
+\highlight{Output Linear Layer.} The FFN block’s output linear layer processes the encrypted feature.
+However, since $m'$ is permuted, the layer’s parameters must be pre-aligned to ensure correct computations.
+Specifically, we correspondingly permute the output linear layer ($W_n$) \textit{before deployment}:

-With the above preparation, during inference, the encrypted feature $m'$ is transferred to GPUs and processed by the permuted output linear layer $W_n'$:
+With the above preparation, \textit{during inference}, the encrypted feature $m'$ is transferred to GPUs and processed by the permuted output linear layer $W_n'$:

-\highlight{Decryption.} However, if the OTP noise (i.e., $p W_n$) is not eliminated, the network's functionality will be compromised.
-Specifically, the implementation of OTP must meet two requirements: 1) both the addition and removal of the pad must be concealed; 2) all computations that the encrypted features undergo before decryption must be linear.
-Therefore, to meet the above requirements, $n'$ is transferred to the TEE for decryption:
+\highlight{Decryption.} If the OTP noise (i.e., $p W_n$) is not eliminated, the network's functionality is compromised.
+Specifically, OTP implementation must meet two requirements: 1) conceal both the encryption and decryption; 2) all computations on the feature before decryption are linear.
+To meet these requirements, $n'$ is transferred to the TEE for decryption:

-Note that following prior work~\cite{mm5.11}, computing $p W_n$ can be conducted by the model provider or inside TEE in an offline phase.
+Notably, following prior work~\cite{mm5.11}, $p W_n$ can be conducted by the model provider or in an offline phase.
 Both strategies do not increase the overhead of online inference or impede its efficiency~\cite{mm0.0}.

-\highlight{Authorization.} Lastly, the decrypted feature is processed by the add-norm layer and permuted to achieve authorization.
-To maintain security, the entire process is performed within the TEE.
+\highlight{Authorization.} Lastly, the decrypted feature is processed by the add-norm layer and permuted to achieve authorization in TEE.
 The steps are as follows:

-where $z'$ (i.e., $z \pi$) is the authorized feature, which will be the input feature for the subsequent permuted transformer layer thus achieving authorized usage.
+where $z'$ (i.e., $z \pi$) is the authorized feature, which will be the input feature for the subsequent permuted transformer layer, thus achieving authorized usage.
+Notably, the TEE \textit{only authorizes once for each inference}, minimizing communication overhead by limiting TEE-GPU transfers to 5 rounds.
+Furthermore, it uses only lightweight computations (e.g., matrix addition), ensuring minimal computation overhead.

-In conclusion, in the entire TEE authorization process, the TEE only needs to perform authorization once for each inference, thus the communication overhead is minimal (specifically, limiting TEE-GPU transfers to 5 rounds).
-Additionally, the authorization process requires the TEE to perform only lightweight computations, ensuring the computation overhead is minimal.
+\highlight{Authorization Position.} The TEE authorization position, which determines the number of layers to be locked, is a hyperparameter.
+CoreGuard sets this position to the midpoint to enhance security, as detailed in Appendix \ref{Authorization Position}.
+Specifically, when the authorization point is in the middle, attackers must recover more parameters, increasing the difficulty of theft.
+Essentially, permutation only maps parameters to a new domain without disrupting their functionality, meaning the attacker only needs to recover the missing layers, whether in the original or the new domain, to obtain a complete model.
+If the authorization occurs at the beginning or the end, attackers can retrain just one layer to recover, which is similar to prompt tuning or training a classification head.
+In contrast, placing it in the middle requires the attacker to restore at least half of the parameters, which is more difficult.